r-owen/base_loom_server/docs/index.md

 and this information is saved on disk, so should not be lost in a power failure.

 The saved information includes the most recent pick (weaving) and the most recent warp thread group (threading).
-This allows you to switch between different patterns while weaving something.
+This allows you to switch between different patterns while weaving someth ing.
 However, if you upload a new pattern with the same file name as a saved pattern, the new pattern overwrites the old and the pick and warp thread group information is reset.
 So please be careful.